How the Clapham alkali attack and manhunt for suspect Abdul Ezedi unfolded

 – 10.06pm

-Ezedi passes Carmelite House, at the junction with Carmelite Street towards Temple.
+Ezedi passes Carmelite House, at the junction with Carmelite Street, heading towards Temple.

 – 10.28pm